-Easy white cupcakes are soft, delicate, and surprisingly simple to make from scratch.
-These moist and light-as-air cupcakes are perfect for weddings, events, and birthdays.
+White cupcakes are soft, delicate, and surprisingly easy to make from scratch.
+Moist, tender, and delicate, they're perfect for weddings, events, and birthdays.

-These easy white cupcakes are truly heavenly.
+These white cupcakes are truly heavenly.
 They are light, tender, and moist.
 Best of all?
-They are shockingly easy to make.
-Plus, they're the perfect palette for any favorite flavors you'd like to add.
+They are surprisingly easy to make (especially when using a kitchen scale!).

 I've topped these cupcakes with my reader-favorite whipped buttercream frosting.
-For an even lighter frosting, try adding a dollop of homemade whipped cream to each cupcake instead.
+For an even lighter frosting, try adding a dollop of homemade whipped cream or piped ermine frosting to each cupcake instead.

 Ingredients and substitutions